jeffreykegler/old_kollos/notes/misc/strand.md

 ## Active strands

+A strand is *forward-active*,
+or simply *active*,
+if it contains nucleotide nodes.
-An active strand is one capable of being wound together with another active strand.
+An active strand is capable of being wound together with a suffix parse.
-An active strand must be forward-active or reverse-active.
-A strand can be *both* forward- and reverse-active, in which case we call it bi-active.
-An active strand which is not bi-active is called single-active.
-An inactive strand is the same as an ordinary parse forest.

-A strand is forward-active if it has nucleobases at its right edge.
-A strand is reverse-active if it has nucleobases at its left edge.

 ## Archetypal strand parsing